 Year, Season, Month, Days: 5992 F.Y.
 Uptal, Scythian 15-16

-As the miners worked towards the path to descend the mountain, they were attacked by several guardsman.
+As the miners worked began to descend the mountain, they were attacked by several guardsman.
 The party assisted them in fighting off their attackers, with Marasennah causing one to surrender before brutally murdering him with Chord of Shards.

-Upon (somewhat) sneaking into the tower, the party noticed there was a significant amount of green, similar to the lights first exhibited by Marasennah, embedded in the stone.
-Lots of rubble has been moved around this massive space.
+Upon (somewhat) sneaking into the tower, the party noticed there was a significant amount of green, similar to the lights first seen by Marasennah on the ship, embedded in the stone.
+Lots of rubble had been moved around this massive space.
 After searching the room, Mandilyon found an askew stone that, when interacted with, opened a secret passage that descended deeper into the tower.

 Unanimously, the party descended into the secret passage, they continued for 10 or so minutes, walking on what appeared to be the periphery of the buried tower.
 Another out of place stone was spotted by Mandilyon, but this one appeared to be trapped.
 Marasennah and Larc assisted in disabling the trap before Mandilyon opened the passage.